A note from Nielsen on covid-19

 How do Nielsen panels work?
 Think of a scientist studying a lake.
 To learn more about it, they take a small water sample because it shares the same traits as the rest of the water.
 There’s no need to drain the whole lake to understand what’s going on.

 Similarly, a panel is a smaller group that shares the same traits—like gender, race and age—as a larger population.
-We develop these panels to help us understand what’s happening in the larger population without having to interact with each and every person in the larger population individually.
+We develop these panels to help us understand what’s happening in the larger population without having to survey each and every person in the larger population individually.

-CAN I TALK ABOUT BEING PART OF A NIELSEN FAMILY?
+CAN I TALK ABOUT BEING A NIELSEN FAMILY?

-No. Once you begin participating, you can’t share that you’re part of a Nielsen Family.
+No. Once you begin participating, you can’t share that you’re part of the Nielsen ratings.
+We ask that you do not discuss your role in Nielsen research with people outside of your household, including on social media websites, such as Facebook, Instagram and Twitter.
 This helps keep our ratings as independent as possible.

 Read more about Nielsen’s Privacy Principles.
 Prospective Nielsen Families will also be given detailed information about how we collect and use their data before they decide to participate.